yurimarca/yurimarca.github.io/about.md

   * Study the impact of difficult Pareto set topologies on the performance of multi-objective evolutionary algorithms (MOEA), and proposal of a new method to improve MOEA's performance on such problems.

 * May 2013 ~ Aug 2013 -- Concordia University, Canada
-  * Short research on optimization of software filters to decrease signal interferences from eyes and muscles in electroencephalography.
+  * Short research on the use of software filters to decrease signal interferences from eyes and muscles in electroencephalography.

 * Apr 2011 ~ Aug 2012 -- Federal University of Technology - Parana (UTFPR), Brazil
+  * Supported a master's student in business administration on the development of a Windows application that implemented the proposed method of his thesis.
   * Support to a medical research group on the development of an Android OS application for monitoring patients with diabetes.

 ## Industry Experience